 However, if you are even borderline diabetic or suffering from Candidiasis, or are prone to suffer from thrush, please refrain from consuming fruit juices.
 But, know that you’re diabetic because of your faulty diet.
 If you want to reverse your condition, begin to eliminate these harmful foods from your diet, then come back to juicing.
 Opt for vegetable juices.

-When you start juicing, you are consuming superior quality foods – nutrient-rich fresh fruit and vegetables.
-Your body will get1 to work eliminating inferior tissues and toxins; and start to build newer, healthier tissue.
+When you start juicing, you are consuming superior quality foods–nutrient-rich fresh fruits and vegetables.
+Your body will get to work eliminating inferior tissues and toxins; and start to build newer, healthier tissues.

 Find out more about the body’s healing and detoxification process.